-In order to protect the North American fur trade, the Company owners had built a fort at the tip of Manhattan in 1609 which would become New Amsterdam in 1624, and later, New York.
+Once established in Amsterdam, they got right down to business.
+In order to protect the North American fur trade, the company shareholders built a fort at the tip of Manhattan in 1609 which would become New Amsterdam in 1624, and later, New York.
 In 1652, they expanded and created a colony on the Cape of Good Hope in South Africa, in order to protect the spice trade with Asia.
-The Dutch East India Company ruled the oceans, and its founders, Jews and Huguenots, became so rich and powerful, that very early on, they started thinking about the demise of the Holy Roman Empire, and moving their headquarters to London.
+The Dutch East India Company ruled the oceans, and its founders, Jews and Huguenots, became so rich and powerful, that they could start planning the demise of the Holy Roman Empire.

-When Cromwell died from natural causes in 1658, his inept son couldn’t hold the Protectorate together, and several parliaments succeeded each other until the Convention Parliament decided to recall the Catholic kings.
-During the Restoration period (1660-1688), two kings of divine right, the two sons of Charles I, James II and Charles II, ruled and fought the Dutch East India Company for trade supremacy.
+When Cromwell died from natural causes in 1658, his inept son couldn’t hold the Protectorate together, and the Convention Parliament decided to recall the Catholic kings.
+During the Restoration period (1660-1688), two kings of divine right, the two sons of Charles I, James II and Charles II, ruled in turn and fought the Dutch East India Company for trade supremacy.

-The Jews and Huguenots both in Amsterdam and in London had to find a way to put a stop to the fratricidal naval wars and especially to the rule of Absolute Kings of Divine Right in England.
+The Jews and Huguenots both in Amsterdam and in London had to find a way to put a stop to the fratricidal naval wars and especially to the rule of papist kings in England.
 An arranged marriage between William of the House of Orange and Mary of the House of Stuart would be a very good way to do just that.
 In the interim, the financiers turned their attention to France.